gdennie/toml/toml.md

 }
 ```

-For details regarding the tables that dotted keys define, refer to the
+For details regarding tables that the dotted keys syntax defines refer to the
 [Table](#user-content-table) section below.

 Whitespace around dot-separated parts is ignored.
 However, best practice is to